Kale and Potato Savoury Muffins Inspired by Persian Kookoo Sabzi

 It’s my type of vegetable: green, flavourful, with lots of character!
 So when like everybody else I picked up my bag of kale in the supermarket I started searching for recipes.
 It did work nicely wilted and lightly sautéed in butter alongside chicken or fish but surely there were other ways to use it.

 I set out trying it in my fusion recipes, the recipes I create by using new ingredients or cooking methods to reproduce the flavours of my childhood or by using Persian ingredients totally out of context, in absolutely non-Persian dishes for new, exciting variations, like putting saffron in my Saffron and Walnut Courgette Cake with Oat Bran.

-These easy kale and potato egg muffins were the result of one of these adventures.
-There’s load of kale in them and they are great to serve for breakfast/brunch or as a grab-and go lunch because they are just as good cold as they are warm right out of the oven.
+These easy kale and potato savoury muffins were the result of one of these adventures.
+There’s loads of kale in them and they are great to serve for breakfast/brunch or as a grab-and go lunch because they are just as good cold as they are warm right out of the oven.

 I took the flavour inspiration for these little mounds of healthy deliciousness from a Persian dish called kookoo sabzi.
 Kookoo sabzi is basically a ton of herbs mixed with eggs, spices and sometimes chopped walnuts and/or jewel-like red barberries.
 The very green frittata-like Persian kookoo sabzi is cooked in a frying pan on top of the stove or in the oven.